brightway-lca/matrix_utils/README.md

 * `ResourceGroup.row|col_masked`: The data after the custom filter and mapping mask have been applied.
 * `ResourceGroup.row|col_matrix`: Row and column indices (but not data) for insertion into the matrix.
 These indices are after aggregation within the resource group (if any).
 * `ResourceGroup.calculate(vector=None)`: Function to recalculate matrix row, column, and data vectors.
 Uses the current state of the indexers, but re-draws values from data iterators.
 If `vector` is given, use this instead of the given data source.
 * `ResourceGroup.indexer`: The instance of the `Indexer` class applicable for this `ResourceGroup`.
 Only used for data arrays.
+By design each datapackage has one indexer shared across all its resource groups; this is set up automatically by `MappedMatrix`.
+You may assign a different indexer to individual groups after construction, but you are then responsible for keeping them consistent (e.g. ensuring they advance together when `next()` is called).
 * `ResourceGroup.ncols`: The integer number of columns in a data array.
 Returns `None` if a data vector is present.

 ## Contributing